bertolo1988/flight-scrappper/README.md

 # flight-scrappper

-Web scraper made with nodejs and selenium-webdriver that gathers flight data and stores it in a mongodb database.
+A Web scraper made with nodejs and selenium-webdriver that gathers flight data and stores it in a mongodb database.

 [![NPM Version][npm-image]][npm-url]